Want a healthier diet? Cut back on processed foods

 A steady diet of ultra-processed foods can raise your risk of high blood pressure, type 2 diabetes, cardiovascular disease, and many other health issues.
 Heavy consumption is also one of the primary drivers of the obesity epidemic in the United States and around the world.
 It may increase your chances of developing certain cancers, including colorectal, breast, and ovarian cancer, as well.

-For instance, people who regularly eat processed meats like bacon and hot dogs have a significantly higher risk of developing colorectal cancer.
-In 2015, the World Health Organization estimated that each 50g of processed meat eaten daily would raise the risk of colorectal cancer by 18 percent.
+People who regularly eat processed meats like bacon and hot dogs, for instance, have a significantly higher risk of developing colorectal cancer.
+In 2015, the World Health Organization estimated that each 50 g of processed meat eaten daily would raise the risk of colorectal cancer by 18 percent.
 That’s equal to four strips of bacon or one hot dog each day.

 Ultra-processed foods and your mental health